guifi/guifi-cxoln/CXOLN.en_US.md

 >Una activitat innovadora com la que es realitza a guifi.net exigeix d'un procés continuat en el temps de revisió i actualització que permeti adaptar-nos a noves realitats i millorar la claredat en les seves disposicions expressant millor els mateixos criteris que s'apliquen.
 Com que aquest text pot canviar amb el pas del temps i alhora serveix per adquirir uns compromisos en el moment de la seva acceptació, es preveu com cal interpretar el text de manera que es pugui revisar respectant els compromisos adquirits:

-An innovative project such as guifi.net requires a continuous process of revision and updates to ensure we can adapt to new realities, improve the clarity of its dispositions, and better explain the same applicable criterias.
+An innovative project such as Guifi.net requires a continuous process of revision and updates to ensure we can adapt to new realities, improve the clarity of its dispositions, and better explain the same applicable criterias.
 Since this text may change over time whilst it serves to acquire `commitments|rights` when it is accepted, the text can only be revised or modified so long as it respects previously acquired `commitments|rights`:

 >+ **a.** Una revisió <u>no pot</u> modificar els compromisos adquirits en l'acceptació d'una revisió anterior.
 En cas de voler modificar-los, es tractaria d'una altre versió diferent i no pas només una revisió.
 Per aplicar una nova versió cal renovar el consentiment de forma expressa.

-+ **a.** A revision <u>cannot</u> modify the terms and conditions which are a result of the acceptance of a previous revision.
-Such a desired modification would require a rewrite and not just a revision.
-To implement a rewrite, consent must be expressly renewed.
++ **a.** A revision <u>cannot</u> modify previously agreed and acquired commitments provided by a preceding revision.
+In the case that such changes are sought, they imply a new version, not just a revision.
+Implementing a new version therefore requires that consent be expressly renewed.

 >+ **b.** Quan en una revisió s'estén a noves situacions que abans no existien, com per exemple les derivades d'algun tipus d'ampliació o d'actualització tecnològica, s'entén que implícitament es renova l'acceptació segons la revisió vigent del moment en que es produeix l'actualització o ampliació.

-+ **b.** When a revision addresses new situations such as those concerning new applications or new technologies, it is understood that such updates and extension of the Compact shall be accepted implicitly.
++ **b.** When a revision addresses new situations which did not previously exist, such as for example those derived from a new or improved technology, it is understood that the agreement is implicitely renewed and valid under said revision from the moment the update or expansion is effective.

->+ **c.** Els [Comuns de la Xarxa Oberta, Lliure i Neutral (CXOLN)](#cxoln) és una revisió del que anteriorment es coneixia com a ["Comuns Sensefils"][1], que es pot continuar consultant per la seva referència a [http://guifi.net/ComunsSensefils][1]
+>+ **c.** Els [Comuns de la Xarxa Oberta, Lliure i Neutral (CXOLN)](#cxoln) és una revisió `(una nova versió..?)` del `(de la licencia..?)` que anteriorment es coneixia com a ["Comuns Sensefils"][1], que es pot continuar consultant per la seva referència a [http://guifi.net/ComunsSensefils][1]

-+ **c.** The [CXOLN](#cxoln) is a revision of the earlier 'Wireless Commons' which is available in Catalan as a reference to [http://guifi.net/ComunsSensefils][1].
++ **c.** The [CXOLN](#cxoln) is a revision `(a new version..?)` of an earlier `license` known as "Communs Sensefils (_Wireless Commons_)" which can be consulted for reference in Catalan at [http://guifi.net/ComunsSensefils][1].

->+ **d.** Totes les revisions dels [Comuns de la XOLN](#cxoln) es guarden i es publiquen de manera que permet conèixer el seu redactat en el temps, per tant quina era la revisió vigent en el moment en que es produeix una acceptació i si cal, es pot fer servir de referència en cas de que existeixi un conflicte d'interpretació.
+>+ **d.** Totes les revisions dels [Comuns de la XOLN](#cxoln) es guarden i es publiquen de manera que permet conèixer el seu redactat en el temps, per tant quina era la revisió `(versió..? [l'acord per a revisions es automatic, mentrestant novas versions requereixen la renovació explicita de l'acord])` vigent en el moment en que es produeix una acceptació i si cal, es pot fer servir de referència en cas de que existeixi un conflicte d'interpretació.

-+ **d.** All revisions of the [CXOLN](#cxoln) are archived and published so you can follow the update process and know the release dates of each revision.
-If necessary, these can be compared with the dates of acceptance of the Compact to avoid conflicts of interpretation.
++ **d.** All revisions of the [CXOLN](#cxoln) are stored and published in a manner to ensure that one can know its drafting history, and thus know which revision `(version..? [as revisions are tacitly agreed, whereas versions require renewed consent])` was valid according to the time of an `explicit` agreement, and thus, when necessary, these can be used as reference in case a conflict of interpretation arises.

 >+ **e.** Si algú creu que en alguna revisió posterior se li ha modificat un compromís adquirit i no hi ha donat el seu consentiment tal i com es diu el punt [II.1.a](#1-gestació-interpretació-i-revisió-del-text), ho pot manifestar segons el que es preveu en l'apartat [X. Resolució de conflictes](#x-resolució-de-conflictes-i-jurisdicció-aplicable).

-+ **e.** If a participant considers that a later revision denies one's rights or significantly modifies previously compacted terms and conditions without one's consent as described in II.1.a, then recourse may be made as described in the section “About Conflict Resolution and Jurisdiction”.
++ **e.** If someone considers that a revision, for which they did not give their consent, has modified an acquired `commitment|right`, they can manifest their `disconformity|opposition` according to the steps foreseen in section [X. Resolution of conflicts](x-resolution-of-conflicts).

 >### 2. Definicions